 How Trading Foundations Work Together: Building a Simple, Structured Approach

-That’s where most beginners get stuck.
+That is where many beginners get stuck.

 The Shift: From Random to Structured

-One day it’s indicators.
+• One day it is indicators.

-The next day it’s a new strategy.
+• The next day it is strategy.

-Then it’s a completely different system.
+• Then it is a completely different system.

 How the Pieces Fit Together (The Core System)